 Crashes cost employers in the US more than $60 billion annually in medical care, legal expenses, property damage, and lost productivity, and the costs are steadily rising.
 In addition, crashes drive the cost of workers’ compensation, Social Security, and private health and disability insurance.
 NHTSA estimates that the average crash costs an employer $16,500, however, when a crash results in injury the cost to their employer is $74,000.
 Costs can exceed $500,000 when a fatality is involved.

 Off-the-job crashes are costly to employers as well.
 Clearly, whether on the job or on personal time, crashes can have significant physical, financial, and psychological impacts on the employee, co-workers, family members, and community, not just the employer.
 Therefore, it’s imperative that your company put in place a driver performance and safety program that:

 - protects lives and reduces the risk of life-altering injuries within your workforce.

 - Protects your organization’s human and financial capital.

 - Protects the company against negligence while on company business or in company assets.

 - In turn, maximizes the efficiency of every mile driven.

 Not sure where to get started?
-Here are the first of 5 elements every driver performance and employee safety program needs to have.
+Here is the first of 5 elements every driver performance and employee safety program needs to have.

 1. Top-down commitment and involvement

 Optimizing the safe driving of your employees requires the attention of management.
 Senior management provides vision, leadership, sets goals, defines policies, models behavior and allocates the resources to create a culture of high performance and safety.
-Actively encouraging, and requiring, employee participation and involvement at all organization levels is a must have and ensures success.
+Actively encouraging, and requiring, employee participation and involvement at all organization levels are a must-have and ensures success.
 Employees, and if unionized their representatives, really need to be involved in the initial goals and policies planning phase.